walterjnr1/walterjnr1/README.md

 - 👋 Hi, I’m @walterjnr1
 - 👀 I’m interested in Web and Mobile Developement
-- 🌱 I’m currently learning ...Laravel
+- 🌱 I’m currently working on ...Laravel
 - 💞️ I’m looking to collaborate on ...Startup
 - 📫 How to reach me ...
 Whatsapp +2348067361023 , Twitter - Senior Walter, Linkedin-Ndueso Okorie